 Euro - common currency of the European Union.

-An over the counter market where traders conduct foreign exchange transactions.
+A market where traders conduct foreign exchange transactions.

 The FCA regulate the financial services industry in the UK.
 Their aim is to protect consumers, ensure the financial industry remains stable and promote healthy competition between financial services providers.
-They have rule-making, investigative and enforcement powers that they use to protect and regulate the financial services industry.
+They have rule-making, investigative and enforcement powers that they use to protect consumers and regulate the financial services industry.

 An index of the share prices of the UK's 100 largest companies by capitalisation.

-Debt securities issued on behalf of the Government.
+A type of Bond issued on behalf of the Government.

 Indicators of a company's growth potential